Nucleic acid analogue: Mutagens

 One of the most common base analogs is 5-bromouracil (5BU), the abnormal base found in the mutagenic nucleotide analog BrdU.
 When a nucleotide containing 5-bromouracil is incorporated into the DNA, it is most likely to pair with adenine; however, it can spontaneously shift into another isomer which pairs with a different nucleobase, guanine.
 If this happens during DNA replication, a guanine will be inserted as the opposite base analog, and in the next DNA replication, that guanine will pair with a cytosine.
 This results in a change in one base pair of DNA, specifically a transition mutation.

-Additionally, HNO2, or nitrous acid is a potent mutagen that acts on replicating and non-replicating DNA.
-It can cause deamination of the amino groups of Adenine, Guanine and Cytosine.
+Additionally, nitrous acid (HNO2) is a potent mutagen that acts on replicating and non-replicating DNA.
+It can cause deamination of the amino groups of adenine, guanine and cytosine.
 Adenine is deaminated to hypoxanthine, which base pairs to cytosine instead of thymine.
-Cytosine is deaminated to uracil, which base pairs with Adenine instead of Guanine.
-Deamination of Guanine is not mutagenic.
-Nitrous acid-induced mutations also are induced to mutate back to wild-type using nitrous acid.
+Cytosine is deaminated to uracil, which base pairs with adenine instead of guanine.
+Deamination of guanine is not mutagenic.
+Nitrous acid-induced mutations also are induced to mutate back to wild-type.

 Fluorophores

 Commonly fluorophores (such as rhodamine or fluorescein) are linked to the ring linked to the sugar (in para) via a flexible arm, presumably extruding from the major groove of the helix.
-Due to low processivity of the nucleotides linked to bulky adducts such as florophores by taq polymerases, the sequence is typically copied using a nucleotide with an arm and later coupled with a reactive fluorophore (indirect labelling):
+Due to low processivity of the nucleotides linked to bulky adducts such as fluorophores by [Taq polymerase]s, the sequence is typically copied using a nucleotide with an arm and later coupled with a reactive fluorophore (indirect labelling):